Know what you owe

 An important money tip for college students is to know what you owe, who you owe it to, and what options and responsibilities you have.

 Did you know you can monitor your total amount of student loans borrowed?
-To find information about your federal financial aid loans, go to the National Student Loan Data System (NSLDS) website.
+To find information about your federal student loans, go to the National Student Loan Data System (NSLDS) website.

 NSLDS tracks your federal loans.
 It shows the amount you borrowed and the lender/servicer for each loan.
 Not sure how to navigate NSLDS?
 Read this article about how to access your loans on NSLDS to learn more.

-Did you know that interest accrues on certain types of loans while you’re in school, and the unpaid accrued balance is capitalized.
-Capitalization means your principal balance increases because the interest is added to it.
+Did you know that interest accrues on certain types of loans while you’re in school, and the unpaid accrued interest is capitalized?
+Capitalization will increase the principal balance of your loan because the unpaid interest is added to it.

-Future interest accrues on the higher balance — that’s why paying what you can while in school is a smart money move.
-By making interest payments while you’re in school, your payment will be lower when you officially enter repayment and you’ll save yourself some money on interest.
+That means future interest will accrue on a higher balance, which is why paying what you can while you’re in school can be a smart money move.
+Also, by making interest payments while you’re in school, your payment will be lower when you enter repayment, and you may reduce your repayment obligations.